rjoffray/app-wsfschedule/readme.md

 Inside the `views` directory, we have a number of directories that are routes in the UI.
 The `.js` files get auto-loaded, but the stylus files are loaded via `views/index.styl`.

-## Prepare the API service

-The only hard requirement of THD is `filesync` and `oakos-api`.
-You will want to run `docker-compose up` in this directory.
-The files will all sync down, and you are good to go.
-If you can't hit `https://localhost/` after starting the containers, this means you most likely don't have the ports bound, or permissions to bind 443.

 ```bash
 docker-compose up